iamkash/intellispec-landing/docs/SECURITY.md

 ## Overview

-This document outlines security measures, best practices, and guidelines for maintaining a secure IntelliSpec Landing application.
+This document outlines security measures, best practices, and guidelines for maintaining a secure intelliSPEC Landing application.

 ## Security Headers